 I’m back in the Cairns office after a fantastic week on Country with the Olkola Land Managers, Queensland Parks and Wildlife Service, Sue and Tom Shephard from Artemis Station and Professor Stephen Garnett of Charles Darwin University.

-We've all been working together to establish predator-proof feeding stations for the Moorehead River population of Golden-shouldered Parrots (Psephotus chrysopterygius) in central Cape York.
+We've all been working together to establish predator-proof feeding stations for the Moorehead River population of Golden-shouldered Parrots (Psephotus chrysopterygius or Alwal in Olkola language) in central Cape York.

 Olkola, Artemis Station and Bush Heritage are providing supplementary seed in predator-proof feeders to support Alwal through this critical time.
 We hope that this will allow more juveniles to make it through their first wet season.